 This clause specifies the application data model supported by the API.

 Table 6.3.5.1-1 specifies the data types defined for the OAuth 2.0 Authorization Service API.
-The AccessTokenReq data structure shall be converted to the content type "application/x-www-urlencoded" when the OAuth 2.0 Access Token Request is invoked.
+The AccessTokenReq data structure shall be converted to the content type "application/x-www-form-urlencoded" when the OAuth 2.0 Access Token Request is invoked.